Jul 11, 2025

 This course provides a thorough exploration of developmental counseling programs to meet students’ academic, social-emotional and career development needs.
 It also discusses how such programs are integral to school educational and preventive programs including collaboration and consultation skills and substance awareness programming.

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

-• COUN 26523 - Counseling Interviewing Skills And Techniques
+• COUN 26523 - Counseling Interviewing Skills and Techniques

 Credits: 3